attadje/zanzibar/README.md

 - The name of the players

 Then, before starting the game, all players will roll the dice once and the player with the highest score will roll the dice first in round 1.

+For the first round, the order of play after the winner of the previous round or round 0 is played is based on the player's id (ascending order) and in next rounds, the order of play is based on the player score of the previous round (descending order).